About the Author

 I could not care less about lunch—lunch makes me somewhat angry, in truth—but I attempt lots of delicious, dilettantish gourmand dinners, with a greater focus on ease and cultural history than on prudery or perfection.

 This isn’t entirely a cooking blog, though.
-For a while, when the only things getting eaten around here were Mentos, out of which I built my baby’s skull, it was a pregnancy blog.
+For a while, when the only things getting eaten around here were Mentos, out of which I built my first baby’s skull, it was a pregnancy blog.

 If you like (or take violent exception to!) something you read here, please leave a comment!
 If you woud like to contact me about taking a writing class or other editorial services, email me at churchchomp [at] gmail [dot] com.